WELCOME — Thanks for dropping by!

 And I got an “A” in the class.

 From there, I wrote for that publisher and others for a few years.
-I ended up teaching at that college for a few years, and eventually transitioned into corporate training.
+I ended up teaching at that college, and eventually transitioned into corporate training.
 That’s where I’ve been for the past quarter century, working for FranklinCovey to present seminars and speaking around my own books as well.
 Between Franklin Covey and other situations, I’ve passed the 3000 mark in speaking engagements over the years.

 During that time, I kept writing.
 From curriculum, I transitioned to magazine articles and book chapters.